Ashanti Johnson

-Early life and education
+Education

 Johnson received her B.S. in 1993 in marine science from Texas A&M University-Galveston, where she became the very first African-American student body president.
 She received her Ph.D. in oceanography from Texas A&M University in 1999.
 Her areas of research include environmental aquatic radio geochemistry, 2) professional development of students and early-career scientists, and 3) STEM diversity-focused initiatives.
 Her radio geochemistry research activities utilize various biogeochemical indicators to interpret past events impacting marine, estuarine, and freshwater environments.

 In her "Women Exploring Oceans" interview, Johnson reveals how she initially became interested in the oceans by watching Jacques Cousteau.
 Her interest was strengthened in fifth grade when she spent a day discussing the oceans with a female marine biology graduate student.
 Johnson cherishes the childhood memory and has sought to share her interest in the oceans with children, teachers, community leaders, college students, and federal government officials.